- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 The downside of hard shells, however, is that you usually don’t get panoramic views in them.
 Softshell tents, on the other hand, give you 360-degree views, which I prefer when camping in really open, scenic spots like beaches and large forest clearings.

-Most of the cheap roof top tent options on the above list sleep 2 (sometimes 3) people, but there are others that can sleep up to 5.
+Most of the affordable rooftop tent options on the above list sleep 2 (sometimes 3) people, but there are others that can sleep up to 5.
 The larger ones are able to comfortably fit a king-size mattress.

 Of course, the larger the occupancy, the more material, the bigger the mattress, plus more body weight, means you’re going to have to deal with a substantially heavier tent.
 You definitely need to consider what your vehicle can handle and how much help you are going to have in setting up a heavier piece of gear.